 TRAFFIC

 Scholar drop-off and pickup should occur in the parking lot.
-Parents are encouraged to use the loop and park or use drop off loop.
-All scholars must be picked-up from the designated loading and unloading loop area.
+Parents are encouraged to follow the pickup and drop off procedures.
+All scholars must be picked-up from the designated loading and unloading area.

 BUS UNLOADING & LOADING ZONE